 There is no "stepping on other notifications".

 It was not seen before because there was no "sendmail" on the box for cron to use.
 It doesn't need it, but if it's there it will use it.
 ACME doesn't need cron to send notifications.
 The mail message noted above is from cron, not ACME.
 In this case it only sent a message because the cron script generated some output that it probably didn't need to do, which resulted in the cron message.

 arpwatch notifications can't work any other way than by using sendmail as far as I'm aware.
 If there is some other way to handle them, I'd love to see it.

 #5 Updated by Matt Castelein over 1 year ago

 It's stepping on it in that it's putting "arpwatch" on an email that has nothing to do with arpwatch.

 I'd actually prefer to be able to stop cron sending mail.
 I guess I can do this by installing the Cron package.
 Then I can redirect the output to null, and the changes will survive a reboot.

-#6 Updated by Joshua Diamant about 1 year ago
+#6 Updated by Joshua Diamant over 1 year ago